protocol/ResNetLab/OPEN_PROBLEMS/DECENTRALIZED_DATA_DELIVERY_MARKETS.md

 ## Long description

-Serving content globally at scale is a hard technical problem as evidenced by the multiple decades of innovation and improvements in the Content Delivery Networks field.
-This challenge becomes even more interesting once we move away from centralized cloud infrastructures, which is typically managed and monitored by a single party, to a decentralized network that is permissionless, likely anonymous, constantly changing (i.e. high node churn) and without access to the convenience of a third party mediator system that facilitates the fair exchange of goods (e.g. credit providers).
-The benefits of moving to a decentralised setting are significant, however: cheaper storage and delivery services, resilience against business failures (i.e., the network and all its components are not dependent on business decisions made by a single entity), moving away from the personal data-based business models, as well as a significantly lower barrier to entry for new players who want to contribute to the system.
+Serving content globally at scale is a hard technical problem, as evidenced by the multiple decades of innovation and improvements in the Content Delivery Networks field.
+This challenge becomes even more interesting once we move away from centralized cloud infrastructure, which is typically managed and monitored by a single party, to a decentralized network that is permissionless, possibly anonymous, constantly changing (i.e. with high node churn) and lacking access to the convenience of a third party mediator system that facilitates the fair exchange of goods (e.g. credit providers).
+The benefits of moving to a decentralised setting are significant, however: cheaper storage and delivery, resilience against business failures (i.e., the network and all its components are not dependent on business decisions made by a single entity), independence from the personal data-driven business models, as well as a significantly lower barrier to entry for new players who want to contribute.

-At the same time, common problems addressed in the past, in traditional CDNs, reappear, albeit in a different dimension as we move to a decentralized network design space.
-Some of these problems are: the global orchestration of the system, the efficient allocation and use of the resources, or a clear visibility of the content being retrieved from the network.
+At the same time, problems already addressed in the past for traditional CDNs reappear, albeit in a different dimension, as we move to a decentralized network design space.
+These problems include the global orchestration of the system, the efficient allocation and use of the resources, and clear visibility of the content being retrieved from the network.

-We introduce the field of Decentralized Data Delivery Markets (3DMs) to the world as a new field of research and innovation and one that has a rapidly increasing necessity of existence.
+We introduce Decentralized Data Delivery Markets (3DMs) as a new field of research and innovation and one with rapidly increasing relevance.
 Decentralised storage networks, such as Filecoin, have reached unprecedented storage capacity commitments (of over 2.5EB of cold storage in Jan 2021) and continue to grow rapidly.
-There is an urgent need to complement decentralised storage with decentralised data delivery as these storage networks are seeking for a solution to deliver the data stored in their network to their end users, while meeting the expectations that end-users are used to with the centralised services of today.
+There is an urgent need to complement decentralised storage with decentralised data delivery as these storage networks seek a solution to deliver the data stored in their network to end-users while meeting the expectations users have of the centralised services of today.

 We envision a 3DM as being: